Solange Wilvert

 Solange Wilvert (born September 1, 1989) is a Brazilian model.

 Biography

 Wilvert was born in Florianópolis, Santa Catarina, Brazil.
 She was discovered during a casting session at her public school in Florianópolis.
 She was only 14 years old at the time, but in only four weeks she had landed a contract in New York City.
+Solange has Swiss origins.

 Modelling career

 She has appeared on the catwalk for high designers Chanel, Alexander McQueen, Marc Jacobs, Karl Lagerfeld, and more.
 She was the face of Chanel, Calvin Klein, Fendi, Gucci, Stella McCartney, and others.
 She was on the cover of Stiletto, Vogue (3 times), and Wonderland.